tuanducdesign/portfolio/content/posts/vanilla-dark-mode.md

 </head>
 ```

-Here we are reading from the `localStorage` and check if there's no value from the `localStorage` with the key of `'theme'` (which means this is the first time the user visit our site) then we try to detect their system preference if set to dark by using `window.matchMedia` method, and set the `data-theme` to whatever the system preference is.
+Here we are reading from the `localStorage` and check if there's no value from the `localStorage` with the key of `'theme'` (which means this is the first time the user visit our site) then we try to detect their system preference by using `window.matchMedia` method, and set the `data-theme` to whatever the system preference is.
 We are saving this to the `preloadedTheme` variable, and now we can remove the step of reading `localStorage` in our script.

 ```js
 // script.js